 All feature films must be sent by hard drive, USB, or dropbox link for viewing by judges.
 The feature film chosen to screen during the festival must be a DCP file set to 24fps or 25fps.

 - Once a film is entered into the festival, it cannot be withdrawn after 24 hours.
 Films cannot be withdrawn at all after the Call for Entries deadline expires and judging begins.
-Should a filmmaker wish to withdraw their film, no refund will be issued.
+Should a filmmaker choose to withdraw their film, no refund will be issued.
 Refunds are not issued if the film has not been entered by the deadline.

 - A filmmaker may not substitute a film that has been entered into the festival with another film.